Complete Healthcare Guide

 Government Research Councils

-• Medical Research Council (MRC): £850M annually for biomedical research
+• Medical Research Council (MRC): £850M annually for biomedical research excellence

 • National Institute for Health Research (NIHR): £1.2B for applied health research